-Crosswind Assist is active above a vehicle speed of 50 mph (80 km/h) when the vehicle is driving straight ahead or cornering gently.
+Crosswind Assist is active above a vehicle speed of 50 mph (80 km/h) when driving straight or slightly cornering.

 Function of ESP® trailer stabilization

 WARNING Risk of accident in poor road and weather conditions

 In poor road and weather conditions, the trailer stabilization cannot prevent lurching of the vehicle/trailer combination.
 Trailers with a high center of gravity may tip over before ESP® detects this.